microsoft/Partner-Center-Payout-APIs/README.md

 -->

 The Partner Center [Payments](https://partner.microsoft.com/dashboard/payouts/reports/incentivepayments) and [Transaction History](https://partner.microsoft.com/dashboard/payouts/reports/transactionhistory) reports have been built to provide the following high level benefits:
-- Multi-MPN and/or publisher aggregated view (driven by user’s permission settings)
+- Multi-MPN and/or publisher aggregated view (driven by userâ€™s permission settings)
 - Rich filtering experience
 - Simplified export functionality for multiple MPNs and/or publishers
 - Enhanced data transparency on the UI